Tomato Gnocchi Soup – 20 Minute Meal

 Instructions

-- Chop the onions and finely chop the garlic.
+- Chop the onions and finely chop the garlic.1 medium onion, chopped, 2 medium garlic cloves, finely chopped

 - Preheat a large pot over medium heat.
-When the pot is hot, add olive oil and chopped onions.
-Cook 2-3 minutes.
+When the pot is hot, spray with olive oil and add chopped onions.
+Cook 2-3 minutes.1 medium onion, chopped

-- Once the onions start to become translucent, add the garlic and cook 1-2 minutes.
+- Once the onions start to become translucent, add the garlic and cook 1-2 minutes.2 medium garlic cloves, finely chopped

-- Add about 1/2 – 1 cup of vegetable broth and scrape the bottom of the pot, getting off all the brown bits from sauting the onions and garlic.
+- Add about 1/2 – 1 cup of vegetable broth and scrape the bottom of the pot, getting off all the brown bits from sauting the onions and garlic.3 cups vegetable broth

-- Add the rest of the vegetable broth, diced tomatoes, spices and sundried tomatoes.
-Turn the heat up to high and allow this to come to a boil.
+- Add the rest of the vegetable broth, diced tomatoes, balsamic vinegar, spices and sundried tomatoes.
+Turn the heat up to high and allow this to come to a boil.3 cups vegetable broth, 1 can diced tomatoes (15 oz can), 1 tablespoon balsamic vinegar, 2 tablespoona sundried tomatoes in oil, 2 teaspoons italian seasoning, ½ teaspoon garlic powder, ¾ teaspoon sea salt

 - After 8 minutes, add the baby spinach and stir well.
-Turn off the heat and continue to stir until the spinach is fully wilted.
+Turn off the heat and continue to stir until the spinach is fully wilted.2 cups baby spinach

 - The cooking time for you gnocchi may differ based on what kind of gnocchi and what brand you are using.